brunops/brunops.github.io/_drafts/things-i-learned-from-unix-1.md

 - regex
 ---
 ###1.
 The 's' stands for 'substitute'
-You'll probably see the pattern _sed 's/pattern1/pattern2/'_ very frequently.
+You'll probably seen the following pattern very frequently.
+{% highlight bash %}
+sed 's/pattern1/pattern2/'
+{% endhighlight %}
 It basically means you're matching pattern1 and substituting for pattern2.

 ###2.
 The & operator is the full match
 Everything that was matched in pattern1 can be referenced in pattern2 with the & character.
 No need to enclose the whole regex in parentesis.